raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and hard disks power up too slowly.
 It is possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but note that some devices take even longer to respond.
 - Some flash drives have a very specific protocol requirement that is not handled by the bootcode and may thus be incompatible.

-<a name="pi4"></a>
-## Raspberry Pi 4

-The Raspberry Pi 4 currently requires non-default firmware to enable USB mass storage boot: see the [USB mass storage boot](../bcm2711_bootloader_config.md#usbmassstorageboot) section of the Pi 4 Bootloader Configuration page for more information.